jbaumbach/Otamata-iOS/README.md

 Unfortunately, there is some sensitive data in the config.h file, so it's not included here.
 So this probably won't compile.
 Let me know if you need a version and I can try to create one.

-There's a backend API supporting the app as well, written in C#.
-If it's not on Github yet, please check back soon.
+There's a [backend API and website supporting the app](https://github.com/jbaumbach/Otamata-API-Web) as well, written in C#.

-There's also a website, I'll try to get that here too.

 Description
 -----------